xuyenvuong/pi4-pos-setup/docs/EthereumMerge.md

 # Merge Readiness Update (Its required to upgrade by today)

-Ethereum has release new upgrade that would require you to take immediate action today.
-If you fail to do it by today, you node may go down since incompatibility between the Consensus layer and Execution layer.
+Ethereum has released new upgrade that would require you to take immediate action today.
+If you fail to do it by today, you node may go down since incompatibility between the Consensus Layer and Execution Layer.
 (I can jump online to help you just incase)

 ## Step 1:
 First, go to https://ethstats.net/, and make sure your GETH node is at version `v1.10.22` - If you are, then go to **Step 2**